usman-u/blog/content/posts/Wireguard VPN on a Ubiquiti Edgerouter.md

 ![ER-X](/images/er-x.jpg)

-The EdgeRouter-X costs £50, and has some enterprise grade features and dynamic routing protocols such as BGP, MPLS, OSPF, QoS, RIP, DNAT, SNAT, DPI, etc.
+The EdgeRouter-X cost me £50, and has some enterprise grade features and dynamic routing protocols such as BGP, MPLS, OSPF, QoS, RIP, DNAT, SNAT, DPI, etc.

 ![ER-X-WEBUI](/images/erx-webui.jpg)